Monitoring Program

 Effectiveness Monitoring

 Project-level effectiveness monitoring funded by the SRFB addresses whether habitat restoration projects are effectively achieving their goals.
 By measuring environmental conditions, habitat characteristics, and biological indicators, scientists can begin to answer questions such as: did planted trees provide shade for the stream?
 Did the logs that were added to streams increase pool depths?
+In addition to a state-led project effectiveness program that evaluated several monitoring categories (listed in more detail below) the SRFB funds project effectiveness through their regional grant program.
+The SRFB uses this information to guide its restoration project investments.

 Watch this 2-minute video clip for an overview of effectiveness monitoring funded by the Salmon Recovery Funding Board